VirtualFlow/VFU/README.md

 ### GalaxyDock3
 Please paste the executable from [https://galaxy.seoklab.org/files/by2hsnvxjf/softwares/galaxydock.html](https://galaxy.seoklab.org/files/by2hsnvxjf/softwares/galaxydock.html) in the executables directory.
-Note a data directory (name 'data') is required for successfuly
+Note a data directory (name 'data') is required for successful runs.

 ### SMINA Scoring
 Please not that the ligand to be scored must be the sole ligand in the file.